13 February 2020 National Assembly Speaker Maja Gojkovic in Bratislava, at the meeting of the parliament speakers of the Slavkov Group

 The President of the Austrian National Council Wolfgang Sobotka said that the Austrian policy remains with the same focus and orientation at all levels and Austria is focused on enlargement, hoping that the process would move along in March, while the Speaker of the Chamber of Deputies of the Czech RepublicRadek Vondracek said that the Czech Republic and the Slavkov format are interested in EU enlargement.
 TheSpeaker of the Croatian Parliament Gordan Jandrokovic said that the meeting in Bratislava is an opportunity to strengthen parliamentary dialogue and cooperation, sure that today’s gathering would secure further support for the enlargement process and wishing to confirm the EU’s dedication to the countries of South Eastern Europe and their prospects.

-11.30 - sitting of the Health and Family Committee (National Assembly House, 13 Nikola Pasic Square, hall 3)
+11.00 - sitting of the Committee on Administrative, Budgetary, Mandate and Immunity Issues (National Assembly House, 13 Nikola Pasic Square, hall 4)

-12.45 - sitting of the Committee on Labour, Social Issues, Social Inclusion and Poverty Reduction (National Assembly House, 13 Nikola Pasic Square, hall 2)
+12.00 - the Chairman of the Foreign Affairs Committee meets with the Polish Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)

-13.00 - sitting of the Defence and Internal Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)
+14.00 - the Chairman of the Foreign Affairs Committee meets with the UK Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)